 The 2023 Korn Ferry Tour schedule will be announced Tuesday, Oct.
 4.

 United Leasing & Finance is a customer-focused and growth-oriented leasing and finance company committed to providing custom financing solutions to businesses across the U.S. and Canada.
-For more than 60 years, United has partnered with clients to achieve mutual success from small businesses to Fortune 100 companies.
+For almost 60 years, United has partnered with clients to achieve mutual success from small businesses to Fortune 100 companies.